jnozzi/cocoadev.com/markdown/DisableScreenSaver.md

 "Q: How can I prevent system sleep while my application is running?

-A: Your application can prevent system sleep by calling General/UpdateSystemActivity once every 30 seconds.
-The following code shows how to create a General/CFRunLoopTimer that calls General/UpdateSystemActivity every 30 seconds."
+A: Your application can prevent system sleep by calling UpdateSystemActivity once every 30 seconds.
+The following code shows how to create a CFRunLoopTimer that calls UpdateSystemActivity every 30 seconds."

 http://developer.apple.com/qa/qa2004/qa1160.html